MiteshChakma/Udacity_NLP_Nanodegree/Machine Translation/readme.md

  ### English - French Translator with *RNN* ###

-*English - French Translator* with RNN is the capstone project in my AIND.
+*English - French Translator* with RNN

 My translator can archive 93% accuracy on word level from custom dataset that contains